 Meals counted in the health care sector include those served to patients, staff and visitors and include: hospitals, nursing homes and care homes.
+As with the educational sector, nutritional needs are under scrutiny in this area.

 Custodial

 Includes Police stations, Fire stations, Armed Forces and Prisons.